-Land Conservation Commitment I.02-04-026, Appendix E, p.
+1 Land Conservation Commitment I.02-04-026, Appendix E, p.
 38

-- 4. Objective: Develop and implement forestry practices in order to ensure appropriate fuel load management.
+4. Objective: Develop and implement forestry practices in order to contribute to a sustainable forest, preserve and enhance habitat, as well as to ensure appropriate fuel load and fire management.